jerryhgladinet/docs/admin/source/chapter03.rst

 **Disable Windows Client Auto-Logon**

     This is a security feature.
-The result is every time the windows client is done running.
-The next start will not remember the login token and the user will have to re-type the credential to get in.
+The result is every time the windows client is done running, the next time the user tries to login, it will not remember the login token and the user will have to re-type the credential to get in.

 **Web Browser Session Timeout (minutes, 0 - never timeout)**